LOOSE-LIPS/loose-lips-2.0/src/routes/blog/posthuman-saturnium-acid-ila021/index.md

 description: >-
   A lush Acid track!
 Opening a 3-tracker of slow, sweet and fizzy Acid House, signalling as well the return of Posthuman on their own I Love Acid imprint!
-  From Posthuman&#39;s I&nbsp;Love Acid 19 EP on Balkan Vinyl / I Love Acid.
+  From Posthuman;s I;Love Acid 19 EP on Balkan Vinyl / I Love Acid.
 While all 12&quot; have sold out already on the Balkan Vinyl Bandcamp, 100 more [...]Read More...
 published: true
 tags: premiere
 featured: false